Caiaimage/Tom Merton/Getty Images

-Two tax credits, the American opportunity credit and the lifetime learning credit, can help students and their parents defray education expenses.
-As the names indicate, these educational assistance options are credits rather than deductions, so they take a bigger bite out of your tax bill.
+Two tax credits -- the American opportunity credit and the lifetime learning credit -- can help defray education expenses.
+As the names indicate, these educational-assistance options are credits rather than deductions, so they take a bigger bite out of your tax bill.

 A deduction reduces your taxable income, which can, but is not guaranteed to, reduce your final tax bill.
 A credit, however, is subtracted directly from the final tax you owe.